Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 # Operate the dependencies pipeline

 The dependencies pipeline must be triggered manually.
-This deploys a set of resources we reference as part of our module tests (e.g., Virtual Networks, Log Analytics Workspace, Key Vaults).
+This deploys a set of resources we reference as part of the module tests (e.g., Virtual Networks, Log Analytics Workspace, Key Vaults).

 To run the dependencies pipeline you can perform the following steps: